Why are many businesses instilling a DevOps culture into their organization?: Results, Findings, and Discussion

 \subsubsection{Semantic Networks}

-The above-mentioned domains and codes are related to each other through semantic networks as described next.
-Figure~\ref{fig:NetworkResults} depicts a network about the results that organizations expected to achieve when they initiated the DevOps adoption and how these results are related to each other.
-Table~\ref{tab:CoocurrencesResultsDomain} presents the co-occurrences analysis at domain level that enables the creation of the network.
-These networks are created following the guidelines previously mentioned: the height of the boxes is determined by the grounded value of the elements, the relations between them are based on the analysis of co-occurrences, the co-occurrence values determine the line width that relates the elements, and several types of relations characterize these relationships.
-Next, we analyze the network from the most to less grounded domains as follows:
+The abovementioned domains and codes are related to each other through semantic networks, as described next.
+Figure~\ref{fig:NetworkResults} depicts a network of the results that organizations expected to achieve when they initiated the DevOps adoption and how these results are related to each other.
+Table~\ref{tab:CoocurrencesResultsDomain} presents the co-occurrences analysis at the domain level that enables the creation of the network.
+These networks are created following the guidelines previously mentioned: the height of the boxes is determined by the grounded value of the elements, the relations between them are based on the analysis of co-occurrences, the co-occurrence values determine the line width that links the elements, and several types of relations characterize these relationships.
+Next, we analyze the network from the most to the least grounded domains, as follows:

-The expected result R01 \textit{``Faster time-to-market''} (grounded = 27) has also the largest number of relationships and these relations are also the strongest.
+Result R01, \textit{``Faster time-to-market''} (grounded = 27), also has the largest number of relationships, and these relations are the strongest.
 Therefore, it could be inferred that this is the most relevant result that companies intend to achieve when adopting DevOps.
 R01 has a strong relationship with R03 \textit{``Improve process productivity''} (co-occurrence = 10).
-It can be deduced that the optimization and automation of processes \textit{causes} faster time-to-market.
-R01 is also strongly \textit{associated with} R02 \textit{``Better software quality''} (co-occurrence = 7), confirming the dilemma between speed and quality.
-R01 is also related to R04 \textit{``Improve team effectiveness \& satisfaction''} (co-occurrence = 4), in such a way that not only is important the effectiveness of process, but also people satisfaction and team effectiveness.
+Thus, it seems that the optimization and automation of processes may \textit{cause} faster time-to-market.
+R01 is also strongly \textit{associated with} R02 \textit{``Better software quality''} (co-occurrence = 7), which shows that organizations expect to achieve both speed and quality.
+R01 is also related to R04 \textit{``Improve team effectiveness \& satisfaction''} (co-occurrence = 4); thus, it seems that, to accelerate time-to-market, not only the effectiveness of process but also people's satisfaction and team effectiveness are important.
 Finally, R01 is weakly related to R05 \textit{``Customer focus''} (co-occurrence = 1) and R06 \textit{``Align the objectives of Dev \& Ops with Biz''} (co-occurrence = 1).

-The expected result R03 \textit{``Improve process productivity''} (grounded = 20) is associated with R04 (co-occurrence = 3) and R05 (co-occurrence = 1), indicating that processes, people \& teams, and customers are intrinsically related.
-R03 is also strongly related to R02, so it can be deduced that the improvement of processes productivity may lead to better software quality.
+Result R03, \textit{``Improve process productivity''} (grounded = 20), is associated with R04 (co-occurrence = 3) and R05 (co-occurrence = 1), showing that processes, people \& teams, and customers are intrinsically related.